theotkachuk/UABC/README.md

 ## Known Issues
 * Some applications use `Option` `Key` or `Shift` `Option` `Key` combinations as shortcuts.
 If you encounter conflicts, temporarily switch to another app to input the desired character, then copy and paste it back.
-* CleanShot's custom shortcut engine uses Caps Lock letters by default, causing some key combinations to fail.
+* CleanShot App's custom shortcut engine uses Caps Lock letters by default, causing some key combinations to fail.
 Switch to another keyboard layout when using CleanShot shortcuts.